alphagov/govuk_publishing_components/docs/analytics-ga4/ga4-finder-tracker.md

     c.
 Tag each element of the form that can trigger a `change` event with a `data-ga4-change-category`.
 This will contain some metadata about what the change is.
 The current categories are: `update-filter`, `update-sort`, `clear-all-filters` and `update-keyword`.
 As well as this, add the type of element that the filter is (further details on what types are tracked is documented below.)
 This assists with our tracker extracting the value of the filter.
 For example, a `<select>` element that updates a filter would have `data-ga4-change-category="update-filter select"`.
 A search box would have `data-ga4-change-category="update-keyword text"`.

-2. When the finder page loads, call `Ga4FinderTracker.setFilterIndexes()`.
-This will grab the `data-ga4-filter-container` element.
-It will then look for every instance of `data-ga4-section` inside this element, then loop through them and assign an `index` to the section based on its position in the NodeList.

-3. In the finder's JavaScript code, find where it updates your search results, and call `Ga4FinderTracker.trackChangeEvent()`.
-Pass through the `event.target` of the element that triggered the change.
-Also grab and pass through the `data-ga4-change-category` that was set on the event target or its parent.
+2. In the finder's JavaScript code, find where it updates your search results, and call `Ga4FinderTracker.trackChangeEvent()`.
+Pass through the `event` of the element that triggered the change.

-4. The `ga4-finder-tracker` will then grab the "value" of the event target, using the metadata passed through to help categorise what type of element the change came from.
+3. The `ga4-finder-tracker` will then grab the "value" of the event target, using the metadata passed through to help categorise what type of element the change came from.
 The value in this case is the name of the filter that was set, the keyword that was input.
 For filters, it will also determine whether the change was the filter being "added" or "removed".
 For example if the event target is a checkbox, `<input type="checkbox" data-ga4-change-category="update-filter checkbox">`, and it is `checked`, then we know the filter was added.
 If it isn't `checked`, we know the filter was removed.

-5. Using the `data-ga4-change-category`, the value of the event target, and whether it is a removed filter or not, we then build the GTM object and push it to the `dataLayer`.
+4. Using the `data-ga4-change-category`, the value of the event target, and whether it is a removed filter or not, we then build the GTM object and push it to the `dataLayer`.

 ## Element types tracked